 Location of Advent Eco Market

-You’ll find several Austrian specialties at the Salzburger wooden huts at Winter World.
+At Potsdamer, you’ll find several Austrian specialties at the Salzburger wooden huts.
 There’s a toboggan run if you’re feeling adventurous.
 This market continues into January.

 Location: Potsdamer Platz.